LouiseSteward/learn/childhood-hiv/text/quiz-answers.md

 19.	a	(2-30)
 20.	c	(2-33)

-### Test 3: Management of children with HIV infection
+### Quiz 3: Management of children with HIV infection

 1.	a	(3-2)
 2.	d	(3-3)